 Mediation is especially helpful in high-conflict situations.
 When emotions are running on overdrive, sound decisions often don’t follow.
 Squabbling parties could find themselves in pitched court battles, rife with animosity and exorbitant legal fees.
 The goal is to get on with your life.
 A mediator is a neutral third party, skilled at getting constructive and focused conversations started.
-It makes no sense to allow your conflict to get in the way of an agreement, and it’s a cancer when children are involved.
-Without mediation, a high-conflict situation is bound to become a higher-conflict one.
+It makes no sense to allow your conflict to get in the way of an agreement, and it is a cancer when children are involved.
+Without mediation, a high-conflict situation is bound to escalate and become even more toxic for family relationships.

 Can everyone mediate?

 Most often, yes.
 But mediation is not possible in cases that involve a court-issued restraining order.

 What is the role of the mediator?